SatoshiumAI/satoshium-us/chronicle/schemas/source-record-schema.md

 ## `digital_signature_reference`

-Reference to a signature or signature-verification artifact.
+Reference to a digital signature or signature-verification artifact.

 **Requirement:** Conditional.

 ---

+## `chain_of_custody`

+Structured or narrative information describing Evidence handling history.

+**Requirement:** Conditional.

+Use only where the nature of the Evidence makes chain-of-custody meaningful.

+---

 ## `integrity_metadata`

-Other integrity information relevant to the Source.
+Other integrity information relevant to authenticity, completeness, alteration risk, or preservation.

 **Requirement:** Optional / Conditional.

-May include:
+Potential examples:

 * repository commit
 * timestamp
 * immutable object identifier
 * Anchor Integrity Reference
-* content hash
 * file metadata
+* archival capture identifier

 Integrity metadata supports reviewability.

-It does not replace Provenance or authority.
+It does not replace Provenance.

 ---